July 2010

 March 2008

 The IRS likes to see growth in the value of your horses, (capital appreciation), each year.
-Significant sales and Certified Appraisals can ease your burden of proof.
+Significant sales and Qualified Appraisals can ease your burden of proof.

 February 2008